-Christine Guillot Ryan’s latest Mixed Media works explore the nature of boundaries and the relationship between the intangible and the material world.
-Combining fragments of representational imagery, her work captures visions of inner realities that are vivid and richly layered, inviting imagination and provoking conceptual discovery.
+Christine Guillot Ryan’s works explore the subjective nature of perception and the relationship between the intangible and the material world.
+Combining fragments of the external world, she merges them to create visions of inner realities that are vivid and richly layered, inviting imagination and provoking conceptual discovery.

 Christine is from Los Angeles, with degrees in art and design from UCLA and Art Center College of Design in Pasadena, California.
-Christine exhibits locally and nationally, is an active member of Art and Artists of 614, the Ohio Art League, and CAW (Creative Arts of Women), enjoys mentoring emerging artists, and teaches workshops at the Peggy R. McConnell Art Center of Worthington, and the Cultural Arts Center.
-She has recently expanded her mixed media work to include motion and space, creating video installations and motion works.
+Christine exhibits locally and nationally, is an active member of the Ohio Art League and CAW [Creative Arts of Women], enjoys mentoring emerging artists, and teaches workshops at the Peggy R. McConnell Art Center of Worthington, and the Cultural Arts Center.
+She works in mixed media painting and video, creating physical pieces, motion works, and video installations.

 2013 – Fairytales & Finance [Solo Show]

-I use mixed media to explore the subjective nature of perception, and express the tension between the material and the intangible.
-Taking fragments of the external world, I merge them with paint to capture visions of morphing inner realities.
+I use mixed media and motion to explore the subjective nature of perception, and express the tension between the material and the intangible.
+Taking fragments of the external world, I merge them to capture visions of morphing inner realities.

 - In the Studio